Basset Hound

-The Basset Hound is a short-legged breed of dog in the hound family.
-The Basset is a scent hound that was originally bred for the purpose of hunting hare.
+The Basset Hound is a short-legged breed of scent hound.
+The Basset Hound was developed in Great Britain from several now-extinct strains of French basset breeds.
+It was bred primarily for hunting rabbit and hare on foot, moving slowly enough that horses were not required.
 Their sense of smell and ability to ground-scent is second only to the Bloodhound.